trklab-metabarcoding/obitools2-preprocessing-pipeline/README.md

 * `git pull` - pull the latest changes from the remote repo; a good habit every time you switch to main
 * `git stash` - stash the changes so your branch is clean before you switch to another branch
 * `git stash pop` - pop the changes back out after you have switched to the desired branch

+## Troubleshooting

+If your R session hangs, the environment variables will be lost, so it is best to start back at the top with Step 1.